dra2020/baseclient/docs/dataflow.md

 multiple stamps.
 A derived data object might also itself serve as the input to another derived computation.

-The result is that you have a tree of data flows and would like to prune the computation to only compute what is necessary based on the base changes that actually occurred.
+The result is that you have a tree of data flows and would like to prune the computation to only compute what is necessary based on the actual base data changes that actually occurred.

 The `DataFlow` class allows you to manage this set of computations in a structured way that makes the dependencies explicit and handles the basic bookkeeping around changing and tracking stamps.